 But it sometimes happens that the Man will represent a woman and vice versa.

 In my own readings, there is a woman in my life who almost always shows up as the Man.
-She is not manly, she is not gay, she is not trans.
+She is not manly, she is not gay.
 She's just your typical woman and I do not know why she consistently shows up as the Man in my cards whenever I’m asking about this part of my life.